Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations

 \subsection{Methodology}

-A key goal of the PINN approach is to find a neural network solution $u_{\theta}$ to (\ref{DeRyckBVP}) such that the total error between the computed PINN solution and the actual solution $\|u_{\theta}-u\|$ is small.
-In \cite{DeRyck1} three questions are proposed whose affirmative answer would result in an arbitrarily small total error.
-The three questions are the following: \begin{itemize} \item[Q1.]
+A key goal of the PINN approach is to find a neural network solution $u_{\theta}$ to \ref{DeRyckBVP} such that the total error between the computed PINN solution and the actual solution $\|u_{\theta}-u\|$ is small.
+In this paper, we will adress the following three questions: \begin{itemize} \item[Q1.]
 Given a tolerance $\varepsilon>0$, do there exist neural networks $u_{\hat{\theta}}, u_{\tilde{\theta}}$, parametrized by $\hat{\theta}, \tilde{\theta}$ such that the corresponding generalization and training errors are small, i.e. $\mathcal{E}_G(\hat{\theta}),\mathcal{E}_T(\tilde{\theta},\mathcal{S})<\varepsilon$? \item[Q2.]
 Given a PINN $u_{\theta}$ with a small generalization error, is the corresponding total error $\|u-u_{\theta}\|$ small, i.e.$\|u-u_{\theta}\|<\delta(\varepsilon)$, for some $\delta(\varepsilon)\sim\mathcal{O}(\varepsilon)$? \item[Q3.]
-Given a small training error $\mathcal{E}_T(\theta^*,\mathcal{S})$ and a sufficiently large training set $\mathcal{S}$, is the corresponding generalization error $\mathcal{E}_G(\theta^*)$ also proportionally small? \end{itemize} Question 1 shows that in principle, the PDE residuals as well as the training and generalization error of a physics-informed neural network can be made arbitrarily small, since there exist neural networks where exactly that is the case.
-An affirmative answer to Question 2 ensures that, at least theoretically, we can find a PINN solution such that the total error is arbitrarily small when the generalization error is small.
-Consequently, an affirmative answer to both Question 1 and Question 2 implies that in principle, there is a neural network such that the total error is appropriately small.
+Given a small training error $\mathcal{E}_T(\theta^*,\mathcal{S})$ and a sufficiently large training set $\mathcal{S}$, is the corresponding generalization error $\mathcal{E}_G(\theta^*)$ also proportionally small? \end{itemize} Q1 shows that in principle, the PDE residuals as well as the training and generalization error of a physics-informed neural network can be made arbitrarily small, since there exist neural networks where exactly that is the case.
+An affirmative answer to Q2 ensures that, at least theoretically, we can find a PINN solution such that the total error is arbitrarily small when the generalization error is small.Consequently, an affirmative answer to both Q1 and Q2 implies that in principle, there is a neural network such that the total error is appropriately small.